-Percona Platform hosts all Advisor checks available for MySQL, MongoDB and PostgreSQL databases connected to PMM.
-Check the full list of checks and their availability to anonymous, registered and paid PMM instances in the table below:
+Percona Platform hosts all Advisor checks for MySQL, MongoDB, and PostgreSQL databases connected to PMM.
+Check the complete list of checks and their availability for anonymous, registered, and paid PMM instances in the tables below.

 |MongoDB Active vs Available Connections||Checks the ratio between Active and Available connections.||Registered, Paid|

 |MongoDB Authentication||Warns if MongoDB authentication is disabled.||Registered, Paid|

 |MongoDB Security AuthMech||Warns if MongoDB is not using the default SHA-256 hashing as SCRAM authentication method.||Registered, Paid|